Other projects in Henderson

 A new family play area with Māori themes will help uplift Opanuku Reserve from an underused place to a safe and vibrant community space.

-Henderson-Massey Local Board is providing $2.5 million for the Opanuku Link works and $1 million for the Opanuku Reserve improvements.
-We’re working with Auckland Transport on the link works and expect them to start in 2019.
+Henderson-Massey Local Board is providing $1.5 million for the Opanuku Link works, and $1 million for the Opanuku Reserve improvements.